AaravTheGreatest/csiiiFinalProject/README.md

 ## Current features:
-Tilemap with a combination of 32x32 tiles, some for grass and some for path blocks
+Tilemap with a combination of 121x127 tiles that are 32x32 pixels, some for grass and some for path blocks
 Player movement with WASD/Arrow keys, sprint increases speed
 Bounds player to window